-I have written several times about The Sacred 7 reflection exercise and value of daily reflection.
-The idea is that you identify the 5-8 things (doesn’t have to be 7) in your life that are truly important to you.
-At the end of each day, you reflect back on, and record, whether or not you put time or energy into any of those items.
+Identify the 5-8 things (or however many works for you) in your life that are truly important to you.
+At the end of each day, you reflect back on and record whether or not you put time or energy into any of those items.
 It isn’t expected that you will do all of the things every day, but after doing this for a while, it is easy to see patterns in the areas you put a lot of energy into and the areas that you aren’t, but need to.

 3. Write a gratitude journal